thymedev/thymedev.github.io/src/status.md

 > ⚠ **Notes**
 > <br>
-> BetterInvites may experience difficulties joining your Discord server.
-We are working on resolving this issue.
-Thank you for your patience.
+> All BetterBots are currently in Public Beta, and are limited to joining 100 Discord servers.
 > <br>
-> BetterNotes may experience difficulties joining your Discord server.
-We are working on resolving this issue.
-Thank you for your patience.
+> BetterInvites has reached capacity at 100 Discord server limit, and may run into issues being added into your Discord server.
 > <br>
-> If you are interested, [Thyme's new Coffee Series bots](/coffee) are self-hosted and are unaffected by this issue.
+> BetterNotes has reached capacity at 100 Discord server limit, and may run into issues being added into your Discord server.
+> <br>
+> **Come [join the waitlist](/discord) and get notified when we officially release!**

 <br />